Brian Lenihan Snr: Presidential candidate

 In January 1990, leaks to the media suggested that Lenihan was considering seeking the Fianna Fáil nomination in the 1990 presidential election, which was due in November 1990.
 Speculation abounded that this was part of a plan to discourage other parties from running candidates in the belief that Lenihan would prove unbeatable and so get the office unopposed.
 Labour Party leader Dick Spring indicated that Labour would run a candidate for the presidency, even if he had to stand himself.
 Ultimately, Labour chose former Senator Mary Robinson as its candidate.

 Lenihan was generally perceived as an unbeatable candidate, though he did receive a late challenge for the nomination from cabinet colleague John Wilson.
 However, in September 1990, Lenihan was formally nominated as his party's candidate.
 The main opposition party, Fine Gael chose Austin Currie, a TD and former Northern Ireland cabinet minister, to be its candidate.

-Lenihan had a serious flaw.
-Though regarded by those who knew him personally as an intellectual heavyweight, he presented himself as a lightweight, semi-comic politician—the "clown prince" of Irish politics, in the words of long-time friend and journalist John Healy.
-He was once described by Fine Gael politician John Kelly as "like a lighthouse in the Bog of Allen, brilliant but useless".
-During leadership campaigns against Charles Haughey in the 1980s, Lenihan had regularly appeared on television to insist that Fianna Fáil was not divided, even as ministers were resigning and—in an incident involving Jim Gibbons—scuffles broke out in the environs of Leinster House.
-Lenihan's image was dealt a further blow by a disastrous Late Late Show special devoted to him, which was broadcast only weeks before the presidential campaign started.
-Colleagues and friends projected an image of him as a political cute hoor—someone who would do anything and pull any stunt that he had to.
-As a result, Lenihan was mistrusted.